AEB-labs/docs-transport-freight-management/docs/Document Service/getting-started-5/reference-object-maintenance.md

 }
 ```

 There is also a list of `documentInfos` within each reference object, representing the existing documents.
 Note that only an **information** on the contained document is returned (meta-data).
-To retrieve the actual <<glossary:Document content>> of an individual document, a full combination of `referenceType`, `referenceNumber` and `documentType` (or a concrete `documentId` ) must be used in a separate request.
+To retrieve the actual <Glossary>Document content</Glossary> of an individual document, a full combination of `referenceType`, `referenceNumber` and `documentType` (or a concrete `documentId` ) must be used in a separate request.

 # Query one Reference Object